Julia Balla

 Julia Balla, Sihao Huang, Owen Dugan, Rumen R. Dangovski, Marin Soljacic

-[arXiv] [code]
+[paper] [code]

 PrivateMail: Supervised Manifold Learning of Deep Features With Differential Privacy for Image Retrieval